codeitlikecody/freelancer-theme-portfolio/_posts/2020-05-01-Heart Attack Modelling.markdown

 project-date: 2020
 language: R
 category: Data Science
-description: Performed statistical analysis on scientific data to predict the effect of Creatine Kinase levels on heart attack risk.
-Fit a generalised linear model on provided data using R. Assessed the model quality and determined it was a good fit with CK being a good predictor of heart attack.
-Used the model to predict that 75% of patients would likely suffer a heart attack with CK levels of 126.14 IU/L or above.
-Visualised the model in R studio, highlighting the 75th percentile in line with our predictions
+description: I performed statistical analysis on scientific data to predict the effect of Creatine Kinase levels on heart attack risk, fitting a generalised linear model on the data using R. I assessed the model quality and determined it was a good fit with CK being a good predictor of heart attack.
+The model was used to predict that 75% of patients would likely suffer a heart attack with CK levels of 126.14 IU/L or above.
+Finally, I visualised the model in R studio, highlighting the 75th percentile in line with our predictions
 ---